DavidGolodetsky/vuepress-blog-boilerplate/src/blog/card-games.md

 [BGG](https://boardgamegeek.com/boardgame/147020/star-realms)

 Cosmic invaders at the doorstep!
 One of the brightest deck-building games, as well as one of the best duel games, will not leave you indifferent.
 The rules are simple, you need to destroy the opponent, but there are many tactics, especially if you play with add-ons.
 There is four fraction of ships, each of fraction has it's advantages and disadvantages.
-You cannot win by building your deck based only on one fraction.
+You cannot win by building your deck based only on one fraction (at least I can't 😅).
 In order to be efficient you need to balance between them all and build connections.
 We played this game most of all games, it is very addictive.
 Once they even tried the cooperative mode, but this turned out to be not our option.